-In Memory of Michael Jackson, who passed away 5 years ago today, we’re reposting this blog written by Vivek J. Tiwary after he heard the news.
+In Memory of Michael Jackson, who passed away in 2009, we’re reposting this blog written by Vivek J. Tiwary after he heard the news.

 I was shocked when I heard that Michael Jackson had died– partially because he was so young and, to me, his death so unexpected… and partially because I felt much sadder than I thought I would.
 I didn’t think I cared so much about Michael Jackson anymore.

 But in the days that followed, I realized that to pretend I didn’t care about Michael Jackson was like trying to pretend I didn’t care about youth.
 And I don’t mean my youth– I mean the concept of youth itself.

 There was a period in my life– that precious place between childhood and young adulthood– when Michael Jackson meant the world to me.
 (And this was long before “tween” was a marketing catchword, though I’m fairly confident I’m not talking about being a tween, at least as the marketers define them).